UpLib/Liberland/settlement/constructions.md

 Building with trunks
 --------------------
 It's not indestructible, but a log cabin is more solid than a simple plank cabin, and also nicer.
-There is all the wood we want there ... but I (strongly suggest) we purchase the wood from the "Croatian Forest".
+There is all the wood we want there ... but I (strongly) suggest that we purchase the wood from the "Croatian Forest".
 At least, we should try.
 <br>